neumino/rethinkdbdash/README.md

 recomputing it if the query is re-run.
 `exprJSON`, internal method used by `insert`, is more efficient in the worst case (`O(n)`).

+- Connection

+If you do not wish to use rethinkdbdash connection pool, you can implement yours.
+The connections created with rethinkdbdash will emit a "release" event when they receive an error, an atom, or the end (or full) sequence.

+A connection can also emit a "timeout" event if the underlying connection times out.

 ### Run tests ###
 ============